speedfuns/smrpg/routes/any.md

 - Switch lanes at the very beginning and donut switch again
 - There are 53 coins in this section, so you can miss 6
-- Aim for 60 total to skip a text box I guess.
+- Aim for 60 total to skip a text box

 ## Tadpole Pond